|Bowmer & Kirkland for Cassidy Group

 Logistics and the movement of large plant and machinery were carefully planned to minimise the impact on the surrounding roads.
 The adjacent River Leen required extra care to be taken to ensure we did not disturb the river’s sheet piles or contaminate the water.
 The works necessitated a bespoke permit to be put in place – so we worked closely with Cassidy Group to develop the Environmental Risk Assessment and Method Statement.

 To help minimise vehicle movements and to promote recycling, all hardcore was crushed to 6f2 by a mobile crusher and stockpiled on-site for later reuse into the construction works.

 Early engagement with the client resulted in programme efficiencies – leading to the project being completed three weeks ahead of schedule.
 And to the entire satisfaction of the client.

 The completed scheme will consist of over 700 student beds in a mix of cluster and studio layouts and will contain an amenity space, laundry and cinema room.
 It will be one of the largest new student blocks in recent years.
-The scheme is planned to be delivered in Summer 2022.

 © Aerial photos Cassidy Group